Letters to My Manager

 There are of course people out there who despise all religions and those who promote them, and yet, if one sees religion as a set of values and beliefs by which a person lives, then all of us have a religion.
 One could for example say that communism and atheism are religions just as much as Christianity is.
 Communism regards private ownership as a bad thing (this is a value) and many communists argue that by the application of their values society will eventually enter a condition of utopia (this is a belief).
 Atheists believe that God does not exist and, for them, this is such a central idea that it is little different to a religious pillar.
 In short, one can be as religious about "God existing" as one can be about "God not existing".

-So the question today isn't whether to be religious or not, because whichever way of life you decide to follow, THAT is your religion.
-So if "not being religious" isn't an option, then the only remaining issue is which religion to choose.
+The question today isn't whether to be religious or not, because whichever way of life you decide to follow, THAT is your religion.
+And if "not being religious" isn't an option, then the only remaining issue is which religion to choose.
 Christianity?
 Communism?
 Capitalism?
 Jedi?
-There's a sea of choices out there, so here's a navigation aid.
+There's a sea of choices out there, so maybe the following navigation aid will come in useful.
 You can weed out the false religions from the true ones by looking at the answers they give to the most important questions in life.
 There are only three of these.
 Where did I come from?
 Why am I here?
 And where am I going?

 27 September 2024